perfsonar/docs/using_psui.rst

 Managing local perfSONAR services
 ---------------------------------
-In order to add a local service to the list, make sure the **Use local services** option is selected.
+When desired service is not present in the lookup service or whithin default list of services packaged with perfsonarUI you can add desired service using **Local services** tab.
+To add a local service to the list make sure the **Use local services** option is selected.
 Then:

 1. Click **Add**, and when a dialog box appears enter the intended data.